goreleaser/goreleaser/www/docs/errors/dirty.md

 - add the file to `.gitignore` (recommended if the file is temporary and/or generated);
 - change your build process to not touch any git tracked files.
+- if you are running `goreleaser build`, you might want to add either the `--snapshot` or `--skip-validate` flags to it